 "All provisions of existing treaties with the confederated tribes of Flathead, Kootenay, and Upper Pend d'Oreille Indians not affected by this agreement to remain in full force and effect, and this agreement to be subject to ratification by Congress.
-"Executed at the Flathead Agency, in the Territory of Montana, this 2nd day of September, anno Domini eighteen hundred and eighty-two.
+"Executed at the Flathead Agency, in the Territory of Montana, this 2nd day of

+September, anno Domini eighteen hundred and eighty-two."

 SEC.
-2. That for the purpose of carrying the provisions of this act into effect the sum of twenty-three thousand six hundred and twenty five dollars is hereby set aside out of any moneys in the United States Treasury not otherwise appropriated, sixteen thousand dollars whereof shall be deposited in the United States Treasury to the credit of the corporated tribes of Flathead, Kootenay, and Upper Pend d'Oreilles Indians and be expended for the benefit of the said Indians in such manner as the Secretary of the Interior may direct; and the balance, or sum of seven thousand six hundred and twenty-five dollars, shall be deposited in the United States Treasury to the credit of the individual Indians, members of the said confederated tribes, whose names appear on the schedule referred to in said recited agreement, marked with the letter K, a copy whereof is hereto annexed, to be expended for the benefit of such individual Indians, or paid to them in cash, in the proportions to which they may be severally entitled or paid to them in cash, in the proportions to which they may be severally entitled appearing by said schedule, as the Secretary of the Interior may direct.
+2. That for the purpose of carrying the provisions of this act into effect the sum of twenty-three thousand six hundred and twenty-five dollars is hereby set aside out of any moneys in the United States Treasury not otherwise appropriated, sixteen thousand dollars whereof shall be deposited in the United States Treasury to the credit of the corporated tribes of Flathead, Kootenay, and Upper Pend d'Oreilles Indians and be expended for the benefit of the said Indians in such manner as the Secretary of the Interior may direct; and the balance, or sum of seven thousand six hundred and twenty-five dollars, shall be deposited in the United States Treasury to the credit of the individual Indians, members of the said confederated tribes, whose names appear on the schedule referred to in said recited agreement, marked with the letter K, a copy whereof is hereto annexed, to be expended for the benefit of such individual Indians, or paid to them in eash, in the proportions to which they may be severally entitled appearing by said schedule, as the Secretary of the Interior may direct.